 If you don’t have diabetes and don’t need glucose tablets to control your blood sugar at short notice, then it’s better to get energy from other sources.

 Electrolyte Water has been a popular marketing term, but it’s a bit misleading because even regular tap water in the US contains minerals that can be classed as electrolytes (source: Journal of Food Composition).

 “Electrolyte water”, like sports drinks, is aimed at athletes or those who have exercised hard or are prone to sweating heavily, either through exertion or heat.
 In this way, electrolyte water is useful in replacing lost sodium and minerals quickly (source: Springer).

 Electrolyte water is safe during pregnancy, but you should only need to use electrolyte water or similar rehydration solutions if you’ve been sweating profusely (e.e. during a heatwave) or have had severe morning sickness, diarrhea or nausea, so that you need to rehydrate quickly.

-If you have severe sickness, nausea or any other symptom where you think your dehydration is severe, it’s much better to speak to your healthcare provider straight away, as they can administer the right treatment.
+If you have severe sickness, nausea or any other common symptom where you think your dehydration is severe, it’s much better to speak to your healthcare provider straight away, as they can administer the right treatment.